|

 The Rathskellar(sp?) where gunrunners and mercenaries used to hang

-out and drink beer.
+out and drink beer.--Bill

-2. I believe Alan Brown trained at Beaver Mountain
+1. I believe the Sibleys trained in Escondido.2.
+I believe Alan Brown trained at Beaver Mountain

 3. My group included... [see Group 41, listed